Falmouth-Games-Academy/comp110-worksheet-4/README.md

 |F |F |True |True  |
 |F |T |False|False |

+They are equal

 ### b
+A AND NOT (B AND NOT C)

 |A |B | not (A and B) | not A or not B |
 |---|---|---|---|
 |T |F |True |True |